Updates from Peruzzi

 However, one of the biggest downside of the ETLs is that these tools are less flexible when it comes to complex or large-scale systems.
 As with every automatisation and visually appealing user-interface, you cannot do anything in these tools you want to.
 These cannot be customised for specific use cases therefore they might not provide you exactly what you need for your organisation to thrive.

+So what does the future hold for them?
 The future of data engineering solutions

 As businesses continue their journey toward digital transformation, the role of data engineering will only grow.
 The trend is clear: